ScottGuthart/blog/_pages/about.md

 title: About Me
 permalink: /about/
 ---
-I've done a lot of different things.
+I wear lots of different hats.
 Right now, I'm working at [Radius Global Market Research](https://radius-global.com/) where I do some advanced analytics[^1] and develop web applications[^2].

 I'm also a physical therapist and I currently tutor physical therapy students who are working on their doctorate.